DAVID GORDON LOUIS DANIEL FOUNDATION

 The David Gordon Louis Daniel Foundation is named in memory of David Gordon Louis Daniel, who was killed in a vehicular accident on July 31, 2004.
 David Gordon, a Spring Hill Elementary School student in McLean, Virginia, was almost eight at the time of his death.
 David was a very special child who had remarkable intellectual ability and also great compassion, concern for others, and an overriding love of learning.
 The mission of the Foundation grows out of the qualities that made David so extraordinary:

-To create innovative programs that engender in children a lifelong love of learning, a desire to help others and give back to their communities, and the inspiration and confidence to fulfill their potential in school and beyond.
+To create innovative programs that engender in children and young adults a lifelong love of learning, a desire to help others and to give back to their communities, and the inspiration and confidence to fulfill their potential in school and beyond.

 We have established education programs that are designed to provide highly gratifying experiences of discovery and achievement that the students will attempt to replicate over the course of their lifetimes.

 For more than a decade, we partnered with the I Have a Dream Foundation in New York and Los Angeles to bring hands-on/minds-on science activities to the students during the summer.

 The Science Explorers program engaged students with exhilarating, high-interest explorations in STEM (Science, Technology, Engineering, and Math) areas of study.
 The students explored biology (human, insects, plants), Newton's Laws of Motion, the Science of Sound, Rockets, the Solar System and the Science of Air and Flight–along with engineering and design challenges.

 I HAVE A DREAM COLLABORATION

 In the journal Pediatric Research, the David Gordon Louis Daniel Foundation was listed as the lead financial supporter for a research project seeking early diagnostic markers that may prevent the most common cause of acquired heart disease.